Snake Charmer (shotgun)

 The Snake Charmer is a .410 bore, stainless steel, single-shot, break-action shotgun, with an exposed hammer, an 18-1/8" barrel, black molded plastic stock and forend (aka "furniture"), and a short thumb-hole butt-stock that holds four additional 2-1/2" shotgun shells.
 These lightweight 3-1/2 pound guns have an overall length of 28-1/8 inches and will easily fit on the saddle of a horse.
-They may also be easily disassembled for "storage in a back-pack or large tackle box."
+They may also be easily disassembled for "storage in a back-pack or large tackle box".
 They are commonly used by gardeners and farmers for pest control.
 The term "Snake Charmer" would go on to become synonymous with any small, short-barreled, single-shot, .410 shotgun.

 History

 The Snake Charmer was introduced in 1978, by H.Koon, Inc., of Dallas, Texas.
-It originally sold for $89.95 and was marketed as a general-purpose utility shotgun perfect for "Fishing - Hunting - Camping - Back Packing - Survival - Home Defense - Truck or Jeep Gun."
+It originally sold for $89.95 and was marketed as a general-purpose utility shotgun perfect for "Fishing - Hunting - Camping - Back Packing - Survival - Home Defense - Truck or Jeep Gun".

 Koons would sell the company to Sporting Arms Mfg, of Littlefield, Texas.
-They added a manual safety switch which blocked the hammer when engaged and re-brand it as the Snake Charmer II.
+They added a manual safety switch which blocked the hammer when engaged and re-branded it as the Snake Charmer II.
 Sporting Arms would introduce the Night Charmer (disc.
 1988) which featured a flashlight built into the fore-stock.
 This flashlight equipped fore-stock was also available as an option and sold separately.
-Sporting Arms would also introduce a larger version, the Field Gun which featured a full length stock and a 24-inch barrel.
+Sporting Arms would also introduce a larger version, the Field Gun, which featured a full length stock and a 24-inch barrel.

 The design was later sold to V.B.E, Inc, of Clay Center, Kansas.
-They were later made by Verney-Carron.
-Imported ones would have the importer (Kebco LLC) marked on them.
+They were then later made by Verney-Carron.
+Imported models would have the importer (Kebco LLC) marked on them.

 Other versions

-Snake Charmer or Snake Tamer type shotguns are also made by Rossi as well as Harrington and Richardson.
+Snake Charmer or Snake Tamer type shotguns are also made by Rossi as well as Harrington & Richardson.

-The Rossi Tuffy is a single-shot .410-bore shotgun.
+The Rossi Tuffy is a single-shot .410 bore shotgun.
 It features half-length thumb-hole polymer stock that holds four additional shot-shells and strongly resembles the original Snake Charmer.
 Unlike its predecessor, it has ejectors that automatically expel spent shells.

 The H&R Snake Tamer is also a Snake Charmer like shotgun.
 Available in 20-gauge or .410-bore/.45 Colt only.
 These single-shot guns have either a blued finish or an electroless nickel finish with a full-length thumb-hole polymer stock.
 The right side of the stock is open with storage for three 20-gauge or four .410-bore shotgun shells.
 It also has ejectors that automatically expel spent shells.